pingcap/tispark/tikv-client/README.md

 ## How to use for now
 It is not recommended to use tikv java client directly; it is better to use together with TiSpark.

-If users want to find some way to quickly write/read data to tikv.this library https://github.com/tikv/client-java is recommended.
+If users want to find some way to quickly write/read data to TiKV.
+This [library](https://github.com/tikv/client-java) is recommended.

 Result:
 ```java